Sex and Lucia: Plot

 Belén tells Lorenzo her mother is a recently retired porn actress with a new hot boyfriend, and virtually seduces Lorenzo with chatter of sexual context and banter about her fantasies.
 Lorenzo uses these encounters and his fantasies about Belén and her mother as content for his book, and Lucía reads about it, thinking it fiction.
 Meanwhile, he does not disclose his fatherhood to Lucía or the child, nor even attempt to contact Elena.

 Belén flirts with Lorenzo and eventually invites him over to Elena's house while she babysits his daughter, Luna.
 Lorenzo tells Luna a bedtime story, and after she falls asleep, he and Belén begin to have sex.
 They are interrupted as Luna knocks at the bedroom door, and they watch in horror as the family dog, a large Rotweiler in 'protect mode', kills Luna.
 Belén is stunned.
 Lorenzo runs away and falls into a deep depression.

 Lorenzo's writing turns dark, towards depraved sex and death.
 He anonymously contacts Elena, who has moved to the island to find solace and recall better days and provides her a nice story about a beautiful child that loves to swim in the sea, to cheer her spirits.
 But his now guilt-ridden and uncommunicative relationship with Lucía begins to collapse.

 Back in the present, Lucía meets a scuba diver on the island, Carlos, and through him, Elena, who runs an inn on the island.
 Lucía rents a room, and the women bond as friends, not knowing their intimate connection.
 But when Lucía mentions Lorenzo by name, and his past visit to the island long ago, Elena deduces the connection.
 Lucía sees a picture of Luna (looking remarkably like her father and remembering the name from Lorenzo's novel) and she makes the connection too.

 Lorenzo's editor visits Lorenzo in the hospital, where he was taken after being in an 'accident', spending several weeks in recovery.
 When Lorenzo asks about Lucía, the editor tells Lorenzo that Lucía probably thinks he is dead.

 Lorenzo guesses Lucía is on the island and has the editor take him there.
 After both women discover that Lorenzo isn't dead, the three characters cope with and finally understand the entanglements of their interwoven relationships.

 Cast

 Production

 The film was produced by Sogecine, the production arm of Sogecable.
 Shooting locations included Fuerteventura and Madrid.

+The Cap de Barbaria Lighthouse on Formentera was a pivotal filming location for the film, and served as the touchstone for the various characters' interwoven relationships.

 Reception

+Critical response

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 71% based on 70 reviews, with a weighted average of 6.5/10.
+Review aggregator Rotten Tomatoes gives the film an approval rating of 71% based on 70 reviews, with a weighted average of 6.5/10.
 The site's consensus states: "Beneath the gratuitous nudity lies a complex and visually striking movie."
-Metacritic, which uses an average of critics' reviews, gives the film a 65/100 rating, indicating "generally favorable reviews".
+Metacritic, which uses an average of 28 critics' reviews, gives the film a 65 out of 100 rating, indicating "generally favorable reviews".